 Both green and black tea have flavonoids – this is a type of antioxidant.
 Green tea is also a good source of the amino acid L-theanine, which helps to boost the immune system and fight off bacteria.

-Papaya is another fruit that contains vitamin C. One papaya contains 224% of the daily recommended amount of vitamin C.
+Papaya is another fruit in superfoods list that contains vitamin C. One papaya contains 224% of the daily recommended amount of vitamin C.

 In addition, papaya also contains a digestive enzyme called papain, which has anti-inflammatory effects.

-Like papaya, kiwi has a lot of vitamin C, as well as potassium and vitamin K. Vitamin C as we already know, helps white blood cells fight infection.
+Like papaya, kiwi has a lot of vitamin C, as well as potassium and vitamin K, which are crucial to stay healthy.
+In addition, vitamin C as you already know, helps white blood cells fight infection.

 Furthermore, other nutrients found in kiwis maintain the proper functioning of the rest of your body.